 This journey is intentionally Slow...

 It does not seek to "cover" places or check off bucket lists.
-Rather, it hopes to forge a deeper connection with a few places.
-Thus, rendering a lot of (free) time for the traveller to unwind, contemplate and rejuvenate in the Sikkim Himalayas.
+Rather, it hopes to forge a deeper connection with a few places - rendering a lot of free time for the traveller to unwind, contemplate and rejuvenate in the Sikkim Himalayas.

 ...& deeply Personal.

 'Kongchen Lyang' is NOT a commercial "tour package" but a personal passion project.
-The program is crafted to support my Rong friends in their efforts to protect their homeland from mass tourism and unsustainable development.
+The program is crafted to support my Rong friends' efforts against mass tourism and unsustainable development.

 Stays